 So while you may think you’re the only one who avoids going to the dentist, rest assured that you aren’t!

-Because dental phobia is so common, we here at Passion Family Dental North Lakes have substantial experience helping patients move past their dental anxiety to the treatment they need to achieve optimal oral health.
+Because dental phobia is so common, we here at Passion Family Dental North Lakes have substantial experience helping patients overcome their dental anxiety with the treatment they need to achieve optimal oral health.

 Symptoms of dental anxiety